 Alexandra is an actress who has appeared in over 100 films and television shows.
 She is most known for her 5 year stint on the tv show Baywatch.

-According to Alexandra: “The brilliant part of the Fair Start Movement’ approach is the move from a parent-centric family planning model (‘Hmmm, how many kids do I want?
+According to Alexandra: “The brilliant part of the Having Kids’ approach is the move from a parent-centric family planning model (‘Hmmm, how many kids do I want?
 What do I want my family to look like?’) to a child-centric paradigm prioritizing the needs of the children (‘What is the best family size for my kid, on a personal, community and global scale?’).
 Looking at the world this way takes into consideration environmental, economic and quality of life issues and puts us on the path of creating a more equitable world for future generations.
 It has changed the way I look at the work I do on the human overpopulation issue.”